-Course Description: An honors-level first course in matrix algebra and linear spaces with emphasis on computational software techniques and geometrical analysis.
-Topics include matrices, solutions of systems of linear equations, determinants, linear spaces and transformations, inner products, higher dimensional spaces, inverses and pseudoinverses, rank, Singular Value Decomposition, change of basis, Eigenvalues and Eigenvectors, matrix decomposition and diagonalization, dynamical systems and the Spectral Theorem.
+Course Description: An honors-level first course in matrix algebra and linear spaces with emphasis on computational software techniques and geometrical analysis, with applications applicable to data science.
+Topics include matrices, solutions of systems of linear equations, determinants, linear spaces and transformations, inner products, higher dimensional spaces, inverses and pseudoinverses, rank, Singular Value Decomposition, change of basis, Eigenvalues and Eigenvectors, matrix decomposition and diagonalization, Principal Component Analysis, image and data compression, and an introduction to numerical analysis issues in the subject.
 Honors courses will include greater breadth and depth of topics, and develop technical writing skills, culminating in a mathematical term paper on an approved topic.